forrestcoward/MTG-Card-Generator/README.md

   }
 }
 ```
-You will need a valid OpenAI key for running locally.
+You will need a valid OpenAI API key for running locally.
 This file is in the `.gitignore` so you do not accidently commit your key.

 3. Start the `MTG.CardGenerator` project to launch the Azure function emulator over local host.